juliosong/blog/_posts/2020-12-04-early-Chinese-textbooks-part3.md

 Of course, for certain (difficult) phonemes Wade's explanations aren't quite accurate---such as his description of the diphthong *ou* (also *ou* in pinyin, [ou̯] in IPA) as similar to the English *ou* in *round* and *loud* (ibid., p.4) and his description of the consonant *hs* (*x* in pinyin, [ɕ] in IPA) as "a slight aspirate preceding and modifying the sibilant" (p.5)---but other than such occasional glitches I've found Wade's phonetic descriptions both accurate and easy to follow.

-In addition to the careful and detailed phonetic descriptions, another thing about Wade's pronunciation part that I appreciate is his repeated emphasis on the importance of tones and aspiration when foreigners learn to speak Chinese.
+In addition to the careful and detailed phonetic descriptions, another thing about Wade's pronunciation part that I appreciate is his repeated emphasis on the importance of tones and aspiration.
 In his own words:
 > The full recognition of the aspirate's value is of the last importance; the tones themselves are not of more.
 A speaker who says <u>kan</u> when he ought to say <u>khan</u> might as well speak of Loudon for London. (*Progressive*, Vol. I, p.7)

 > Tones.---There is no subject on which it is more important to write, and none on which it is harder to avoid repeating what has been said by others. (ibid.)